greyscalepress/ioerror-transcripts/2013-09-05-LIBE-Committee-Inquiry.md

 [14:15]

 If we look at the Internet and telephone systems, when the NSA is unable to actually get access to a system through complicity or some kind of data sharing program, they re‑purpose things that are already there.
-When we look at programs like *XKeyScore*, for example, we see that they have coverage in places where we know that state—whichever state that might be—would absolutely not give this data willingly.
+When we look at programs like *[XKeyScore][XKeyScore]*, for example, we see that they have coverage in places where we know that state—whichever state that might be—would absolutely not give this data willingly.
 How is it that they have that?

 The answer is that they implant, or they put a root kit, into these systems.
 They extract this data.
 When they do searches, they are actually able to do real time searches with selector and selector‑like objects to pull things out of that whole globe of electronic signals to feed it back to one of the massive data repositories.
-For example, the Bluffdale, Utah, facility is meant to store more than a hundred years of data.
+For example, the [Bluffdale, Utah][Wired2012], facility is meant to store more than a hundred years of data.

 If we think about these systems as a whole, we actually have a planetary surveillance system that is not accountable to the people, that is used for extra‑judicial assassination in addition to other things.
 One of the only hopes we have is to use encryption to change the way and to change the economic value of such interception.
 We can’t stop people from spying, but we can lower the value of that spying.
 I look forward to talking more about this.
 Thanks again so much for having me here.
 It’s quite an honor.